SUSAN TREGONING PHOTOGRAPHY

 With 18 miles of Route 66 in Albuquerque, not only is it New Mexico’s largest city, but it has the longest urban stretch of the Mother Road of any Route 66 state.

 The current Route 66 alignment is Central Avenue.
-This is an east-to-west route right through the middle of the city that runs parallel to I-40.
+This east-to-west route runs parallel to I-40 and right through the middle of the city.

 There are far too many great Albuquerque Route 66 sites for me to list them all in this blog post.
 I will only post my favorites.
 Albuquerque 66 is mostly "vintage motel row," and many of those have been converted into apartments.